McAllen police: 2 dead in murder-suicide at Coast Asian Bistro restaurant

 The deceased male was identified by witnesses as the perpetrator of the shooting, police added.

-A third male was also found outside the restaurant with gunshot wounds, and was transported to a local hospital for emergency care, the release stated.
+A second male was also found outside the restaurant with gunshot wounds, and was transported to a local hospital for emergency care, the release stated.

 “Responding officer(s) determined that the suspect engaged in a verbal dispute with the female victim, then shot her and proceeded outside and shot the male victim before turning the gun onto himself,” the news release said.
 “Responding officers also determined that female victim and male victim may be husband and wife and are associated with the establishment.”